dssg/MLinPractice/Readings/README.md

 -   *Equality of Opportunity* by Roemer, JE and Trannoy, A. 2013.
 [Available Online](http://cowles.yale.edu/sites/default/files/files/pub/d19/d1921.pdf)

 ## Lecture 20 - Pre-Processing FairML Methods
+Note for this week that the presenting groups should focus on these strategies gen- erally, rather than one specific implementation in the readings here (which are provided as examples of these approaches).
 ### Required Readings **to Skim** :
 -   *Interventional Fairness: Causal Database Repair for Algorithmic Fairness* by Salimi, B., et al. SIGMOD 2019.
 [Available Online](https://github.com/dssg/MLinPractice/blob/main/Readings/PDF/SalimiDatabaseRepair.pdf)
 -   *Data preprocessing techniques for classification without discrimination* by Kamiran, F. and Calders, T. Knowledge Information Systems (2012).
 [Available Online](https://github.com/dssg/MLinPractice/blob/main/Readings/PDF/KamiranPreprocessing.pdf)